-When finished slap/fold sprinkle the salt on top of the dough and use the remaining water to help dissolve.
+When finished with the initial strengthening, sprinkle the salt on top of the dough and use the remaining water to help dissolve.
 Pinch through a few times and fold the dough over itself to help incorporate.
 Perform a series of stretch and folds in the bowl until the dough absorbs all the added water and comes back together.

 Transfer dough to a tub or thick-walled bowl for bulk fermentation.